Spotlight Saturday: At the Cabin

 The Morton Museum's 2017 Educator & Exhibition Guide is available!
 See what great exhibits we have coming this year and what can offer Educators and Students both at the Morton Museum and in the classroom.

 New Exhibit, Made in Tennessee

 Today's Tennesseans, while not totally abandoning their agricultural heritage, have moved into an age of advanced technology and manufacturing.
-The exhibit Made in Tennessee offers a unique opportunity to learn about the manufacturing milestons of Tennessee from the 1760s to present day.
+The exhibit Made in Tennessee offers a unique opportunity to learn about the manufacturing milestons of Tennessee from the 1760s to the 20th century.

 Made in Tennessee: Manufacturing Milestones is a traveling exhibition organized by the East Tennessee Historical Society in Knoxville, Tennessee.
 The exhibition project was made possible through an educational grant from the Alcoa Foundation to highlight Tennessee's manufacturing story--past, present, and future.
 The grant was awarded in honor of Alcoa Tennessee Operations 100th Anniversary and the announcement of its automotive expansion project on May 2, 2013.
 Additional support comes from the Tennessee Valley Authority.

 February 23 at 11:00am - This talk will look at Collierville's past and future.
 Hear the history of Wonder Products Co., manufacturer of the famous Wonder Horse produced right here in Collierville.
 Collierville's Director of Economic Development, John Duncan, will speak about what's to come in Collierville.

 March 9 at 11:00am - Continuing the discussion of local industries, Pepsi Co. will be here to talk about their local operations and history.